-Cats endure a reputation as aloof animals that prefer to keep their own company.
+Cats have a reputation as aloof animals that prefer to keep their own company.
 Felines are rarely encountered in pairs or packs, adding fuel to this stereotype.
-Reputations are frequently built upon a fallacy, though.
-The myth that cats are antisocial is no exception to the rule.
+Reputations are frequently built upon a fallacy, and the myth that cats are antisocial is no exception to the rule.

 - 1 Are Cats Solitary Animals?